 If you don’t have enough in savings to cover an emergency expense, you might be wondering what your options are to cover this unexpected cost.

-Maybe you’re considering an emergency loan.
-If so, you may have a number of options, depending on your credit health.
+An emergency loan of some kind may help — and you may have a number of options, depending on your credit health and the loan amount you need.

-Whether your car breaks down or you find yourself unexpectedly battling an illness, you may need extra cash to get through.
-We’ll discuss the different types of emergency loans that could be available to you, and we’ll also give you tips on how to navigate the borrowing process and what other options you may have.
+Whether your car breaks down or you find yourself battling a sudden illness, you may need quick extra cash to get through.
+We’ll discuss the different types of emergency loans that could be available to you, and we’ll give you tips on how to navigate the borrowing process — and any other options you may have.

 What are emergency loans?

-Emergency loans can come in the form of unsecured personal loans, credit card cash advance loans, payday loans or even pawn shop loans.
+Emergency loans can come in the form of unsecured personal loans, credit card cash advances, payday loans or even pawn shop loans.

-Emergency loan funds can be deposited directly into your bank account within a day or two of approval, depending on the lender.
+Emergency loan funds can be deposited directly into your bank account — often within a business day or two of approval, depending on the lender and the details of the loan application.
 To fully understand your options, make sure to do your research beforehand and read any fine print throughout the process.

-While an emergency loan may help you get through financial difficulties — according to the Federal Reserve, 40% of Americans can’t cover a $400 emergency — there can be high fees and interest rates associated with some of them, depending on the type of loan you apply for and its terms.
-For example, payday loans can have steep interest rates, but unsecured personal loans may have lower rates, particularly if you have good credit health.
+While an emergency loan may help you get through financial difficulties — according to the Federal Reserve, 40% of Americans can’t cover a $400 emergency — some can have high fees and interest rates, depending on the type of loan you apply for and its terms.
+For example, payday loans can have steep interest rates, but unsecured personal loans may have lower rates, particularly if your credit is healthy.

 If you need a loan in an emergency, there are several options to consider.
-But what type of loan you qualify for can be largely dependent on your creditworthiness.
+But what type of loan you qualify for can largely depend on your credit.

-If you have good credit health, you may qualify for an unsecured personal loan.
+With good credit, you may qualify for an unsecured personal loan.
 Personal loans often have flexible uses for emergency situations.
 Personal loans are typically installment loans given out in a lump sum with a fixed interest rate.
 They could have better interest rates than credit cards and can be paid back over a set period of time.

 You don’t need to borrow a huge amount, either.
-If you’re in need of a small amount of money, a small personal loan can help.
+If you need a small amount of money, a small personal loan can help.
 For example, you could get a small personal loan of $1,000 to help you in a time of need.
-Just remember that you should take out only what you actually need and can comfortably afford to pay back.
+Just remember that you should take out only what you absolutely need and can comfortably afford to pay back.
+Of course, when times are especially difficult, “comfortably” may be a stretch.
+The idea is to borrow as little as necessary.

 Credit card cash advance